 2. EgyptFrom Cairo to Aswan, this trip brings the land of the pharaohs to life.
 You'll visit the Pyramids, Valley of the Kings and Luxor Temple and cruise down the Nile in style.
 This is the perfect way to explore Egypt.

 The crunchy critters are served in markets across southern Mexico, as well as in a select few traditional markets in Mexico City.
 Give them a go.
 You might just join the increasing list of brave foodies who consider them delicious, and at least you don’t have to catch them first.

-This buttery, nutty delicacy has been consumed in Mexico since the time of the Aztecs and is still a popular treat, especially in Mexico City markets.
-Yet escamoles are not for the faint-hearted foodie as they are made from edible larvae and pupae of ants.
-Harvested from the roots of the tequila and mezcal-producing agave plant, escamoles are surprisingly delicious.
-The delicacy is typically served in a taco, or al mojo de ajo (fried in garlic).
+This sublime delicacy has been consumed in Mexico since the time of the Aztecs and is still a popular treat, especially in Mexico City markets.
+Yet escamoles are not for the faint-hearted foodie – they are made from the edible larvae and pupae of ants, most notably the Liometopum apiculatum species.

 Flying ant salsa

 Yes, you read that right.
 Flying ant salsa isn’t fictitious and is, in fact, a traditional delicacy in the state of Oaxaca.
 Every spring, after the first rains, flying ants – or chicatanas – swarm Oaxaca City.
 Many locals catch the insects and use them to make a variety of foods, including a spicy, garlic-heavy salsa.
 The ants are apparently highly nutritious, and even children love to catch them.